Getting Started¶

 --sample-size N Clustering sample size (default: 100000)

---family-neural-model-path Path to neural model (default: pre_trained/industrial_VAE.pth)
+--family-neural-model-path Path to neural model (default: assets/pre_trained/industrial_VAE.pth)

 Boundaries: